Cunk on Britain: Filming

-Filming took place in September and October 2017 in Britain and began airing on 3 April 2018.
+Filming took place in September and October 2017 in Britain and the series began airing on 3 April 2018.

 Reception

 The Guardians Rebecca Nicholson notes, "It’s Cunk’s interviewing style that is the highlight and potentially one of its weaknesses.
 Chucking questions that make no sense at experts was a success on Screenwipe, and it works particularly well with British history academics, whose politeness and patience only exacerbates the absurdity."
 New Statesmans Anna Leszkiewicz states, "The success of Cunk as a character is not thanks to her general persona as an ill-informed pundit, but her bizarre turns of phrase."